-Take a look at interviews about the life and challenges of Amy Dickerson, Emily Phelps, Aurélie Longuet, Verlee Gumban, and Angela Chandler today.
+Take a look at interviews with Top Lash Artists about the life and challenges of Amy Dickerson, Emily Phelps, Aurélie Longuet, Verlee Gumban, and Angela Chandler today.

 Experiences Of Top Five Lash Artists Based On Their Interviews

 It’s not every day that you get inspired and decide to be a lash tech.
 But if you’re thinking of choosing lash extensions forever, then what you need to do most is listen to other lash artists.
 It can help you evade the challenges and make better opportunities for your career.

 Truth be told, when I was starting out, what really helped me was listening to experts.
 That’s primarily why I’ve decided to join hands with Dolvlashes and offer the best of mentorship services to upcoming artists via this blog section.
 Don’t hesitate to ask me anything anyway via Dolvashes because we are one of the star China eyelash extension manufacturers.

 But, let’s keep that aside and find out how the top five lash artists are faring and how they came about.
 The following paraphrases interviews from five lash artists around the world so that you can quickly understand their lives, achievements, and merits easily.
 There are many golden tips to rake in, especially if you’re just starting out as a lash artist.

 Owner of Live Love Lash, Amy is a Master Stylist, and Trainer for Xtreme Lashes.
 She’s also known as the Keep Of The Lashes

 Question 1.
 Why are you named the Keeper Of The Culture?